raygunlaboratories/maui001/README.md

 This is a super basic app.
-I am unable to replicate the instability issue.
+It works on my machine ( I am unable to replicate the instability issue. )

-Please have a look and see you diffrences there may be with your code.
+Please have a look and see if you can find and diffrences with your code.